Fortrea: 2000-present

-Controversies
+Animal welfare issues

 Reston virus: monkeys with ebola virus brought to U.S.

 In December 1989, several crab-eating macaques with the Zaire ebolavirus were imported from Mindanao in the Philippines to the company's facility in Reston, Virginia.
 The strain of the virus became known as the Reston virus.
 It was the first ebola virus that emerged outside of Africa and was also the first known natural infection of ebola virus in nonhuman primates.
 The facility was abandoned and torn down and the variant turned out to be non-lethal to humans.
 The incident was an inspiration for The Hot Zone, a book by Richard Preston published in 1994.

 In March 1996, two macaques that had been shipped to the company's facility in Alice, Texas, tested positive for the Ebola virus from a group of 100 obtained from the same supplier.
 The virus strain was the same non-lethal Reston virus as in the earlier incident.